pburtchaell/redux-promise-middleware/UPGRADING.md

 });
 ```

-**Third, promises can be explicitly or implicitly in the action object.** This change enables you to cut out an unnecessary property from the payload.
+**Third, promises can be explicitly or implicitly in the action object.**

 ```js
 // before